charwick/pick.al/README.md

 * In order (with the current student saved across sessions)
 * Random among the students who have been called on the least so far (default)

-The admin backend, in progress, allows class and roster management.
+The admin backend allows class and roster management.
 Students can be added to classes either one-by-one or by uploading a CSV, and excused absences can be set so a student's name doesn't come up until a set date.

 ## To do

-* View and edit individual participation events
-* Registration and login (OrcId or email)
+* Register and login with OrcId
 * Undo and resubmit